jkeohan/bonus_lectures/algos/data_structures/stacks.md

 ### Problems

-Try your hand at using a stack to solve the following algos:
+Try your hand at using a Stack to solve the following algos:

 #### Valid Openers To Closers